percwg/perc-wg/double/draft-ietf-perc-double.md

 +---------------+-------------------------------+
 ~~~~~

-If an Media Distributor modifies an original RTP header value, the Media Distributor MUST include the OHB
+If a Media Distributor modifies an original RTP header value, the Media Distributor MUST include the OHB
 extension to reflect the changed value, setting the X bit in the RTP header to 1
 if no header extensions were originally present.
 If another Media Distributor along the media
 path
 makes additional changes to the RTP header and any original value is not already
 present in the OHB, the Media Distributor must extend the OHB by adding the changed value to
 the OHB.
-To properly preserve original RTP header values, an Media Distributor MUST NOT
+To properly preserve original RTP header values, a Media Distributor MUST NOT
 change a value already present in the OHB extension.

 # RTP Operations